LindeSchoenmaker/LindeSchoenmaker.github.io/inputs.md

 ## Exercise 1

-For this exercise you wil be using the thyroid hormone alpha model.
+For this exercise you wil be using the thyroid hormone alpha (TRalpha) model.
 Tip: for more detail on the models, use the QMRF document

 Q 1.1 What property does this model predict and how is this value derived?